 English at Key Stage 4 offers all students a lively and varied course, which develops their language and analysis skills through speaking and listening, reading and writing.
 Students work towards one or two GCSEs – either English Language and English Literature, or English (a combined course which covers elements of both English language and English literature).
 All courses comprise of 40% controlled assessment and 60% external examination.
 KS4 students have five English lessons a week.
 They are also encouraged to attend after school revision and study sessions.

-“I think it’s a genuinely interesting subject that brings together so many different skills that came in handy across all of my A-Levels, we got to study four topics over the two years so we were never doing the same thing day in day out.
-But the best part?
-The enthusiasm of our teachers, debating and discussing… the lessons weren’t just about learning to pass an exam but understanding a topic because we wanted to know more.”
+“I think it’s a genuinely interesting subject which brings together so many different skills that came in handy across all of my A-Levels.
+We have studied four topics over the two years so we have never been doing the same thing day in day out.
+But the best part of Sixth Form English at West Lakes Academy?
+The enthusiasm of our teachers, debating and discussing things with them… the lessons weren’t just about learning to pass an exam but understanding a topic because we wanted to know more.”

-A student's view on 6th Form English at WLA (Thomas Heslop Year 13)
+A student's view on Sixth Form English provision at WLA (Thomas, Year 13 student)

 Relevant Links• BBC Bitesize - GCSE English